Documentation / Short Interest

 When the Squeeze Fizzles: Early Exit Signals

-Not every high-short-interest stock actually squeezes, and recognizing when a setup is failing allows you to exit early and preserve capital.
-These warning signs indicate the anticipated squeeze isn’t developing and you should exit before losses accumulate.
-Being honest about failed setups and cutting losses quickly is essential for long-term squeeze trading profitability.
+Not every high-short-interest stock actually squeezes.
+Recognizing when a setup is failing lets you exit early and preserve capital.
+These warning signs indicate the squeeze isn’t developing and you should exit before losses accumulate.
+Being honest about failed setups and cutting losses quickly is essential for long-term profitability.

 Exit Immediately If: